JNRowe/jnrowe.github.io/articles/tips/Populating_sup_contacts_from_abook.rst

 my laziness to shine through with its simple dictionary-based access to the parsed data.

-The script opens either the named or default ``abook`` addressbook and fetches any entries that contain both a ``nick`` and ``email`` section.
-Those entries are then output in format that ``sup`` accepts.
+The script opens either the named or default :command:`abook` addressbook and fetches any entries that contain both a ``nick`` and ``email`` section.
+Those entries are then output in format that :command:`sup` accepts.
 It includes only the primary email address for the contact, as I tend to order contacts with multiple email addresses in address preference order.

 As I’ve mentioned before in :doc:`Making_a_nice_home` all these tasks should be automated, and this one is no different.
 To regenerate the contacts list when